Ralf Schmidt

 Ralf Schmidt (born 9 October 1985 in Jena) is a German former footballer.

 Career

-He previously played for 1.
+He played for 1.
 FC Nürnberg.
 He was an integral part of the team that won Jena's promotion to the second division in 2006.
-Playing in 32 games he caught the eye of former Jena and now Nürnberg coach Hans Meyer and signed the 21-year-old on a three-year contract.
-To further his development, Schmidt was sent back to Jena on loan for one more year before joining the FCN squad in the summer of 2007.
-However, Schmidt was not able to play for the entire second half of the 2006–2007 season being sidelined with a shoulder injury.
+Playing in 32 games, he attracted the attention of the former Jena and now Nürnberg coach Hans Meyer who signed the 21-year-old on a three-year contract.
+To further his development, Schmidt was sent back to Jena on loan for one more year before joining the FCN squad in summer 2007.
+However, he was not able to play for the entire second half of the 2006–2007 season, being sidelined with a shoulder injury.
 Before his injury he played in 14 Second Division matches for Jena's first team.